 The story follows Yetu, a young wajinru chosen to be the historian but who struggles to cope with the pain and responsibility of remembering everything.
 She feels alienated from the rest of the wajinru who cannot share or understand the suffering of the ancestors that lives inside her or fathom the enormous nature of their past.
 Nor can they remember much about their own lives and interactions – Yetu is isolated by her constant awareness while others, including her mother, cannot even remember important moments in their relationship or previous conversations.
 Yetu was chosen for her high degree of electro-sensitivity enabling her to be a great transmitter of memories… but the previous historian who chose her overlooked her tendency to become overwhelmed by even the normal aspects of daily life and subtle traces of energy in the water – the whole process is especially difficult for her, making her character very relatable.
 Not only does carrying the memories alienate Yetu socially, she feels they have erased her former self, they overwhelm and destroy her, threatening her life.
 During a remembrance ceremony she empties herself of the memories – temporarily freeing herself of their weight as she gives them to the other wajinru, but instead of taking the memories back at the end of the ceremony as she is supposed to, she flees.
 She travels through the ocean without the memories, feeling free of them but getting lost and weak in a sea of dangers.

 I don’t want to retell the story, but I do want to discuss some of the ideas and overall messages I took from the book before I talk about its own artistic history.
-To do that I’ll have to mention a few more things from the plot – I will try to avoid big spoilers but I’m not making promises.
-If you really really don’t want to hear anything about what happens I suggest you either read the book first (it’ll take you less than a day or about 4 hours if you listen to the audio) and then come back here, or skip this section.
+To do that I’ll have to mention a few more things from the plot – I will try to avoid the biggest spoilers but If you really really don’t want to hear anything about what happens I suggest you either read the book first (it’ll take you less than a day or about 4 hours if you listen to the audio) and then come back here, or skip this section.